In an age of instant information, it’s more important than ever to show transparency in your writing.

 But as always, do your own research and make sure you’re making the best decision for your pet.

-Final Thoughts: How Can You Show Transparency In Writing?
+Final Thoughts: How Can You Show Transparency In Your Writing?

 Other ways to show transparency in your writing are to not use specialty language (jargon) and use clear language.
 Instead, opt for simple words that anyone can understand.